July 16-20 & 23-27, 9am-12pm, at The Kennedy School, near Porter Sq in Somerville.

-Additionally, we’ll watch videos of other street bands in performance, and have break out sectional rehearsals to hone ear training and instrumental technique.
+We’ll watch videos of other street bands in performance, and have break out sectional rehearsals to hone ear training and instrumental technique.
 We’ll also play improvisational games and try our hand at group composition.
-Click here to see a glimpse of last year’s camp.
+Click here to see a glimpse of our camp on parade.

 - to have fun the street band way, playing loud, lively music that gets people smiling and moving